cutaway-security/IACS_STAR_Methodology/README.md

 The original OWASP risk rating methodology used a combination of technical and business impact factors to analyze the impact when a vulnerability's exploitation was realized.
 While useful these are not the best ways to understand the impact of an exploited vulnerability to an IACS/OT enviornment.
 The Impact column of the [MITRE ATT&CK ICS Matrix](https://attack.mitre.org/matrices/ics/) provides good details about what can happen after successful exploitation.
 These Impacts are a combination of denial, loss, and manipulation to the process or locations that monitor the process.
 The FIRST.og [CVSSv4.0](https://www.first.org/cvss/v4-0/) scoring system has been updated to include a new supplemental metric group which includes rating factors that involve safety, automatable, recovery, value density, vulnerability response effort, and provider urgeny.
 Hence, the IRRM will estimate consequences and impacts using technical factors and safety factors.

+**NOTE**: Business impacts are still an important factor for rating risk.
+However, business impact factors are considerations should be left to the Detailed Risk Analysis.
+The IRRM is designed to be used when rating the risk of vulnerabilities which feed into the Detailed Risk Analysis process.
+Therefore, the IRRM calculations will attempt to understand the safety impact factors rather than the business impact factors.
+(These may be added at a future date.)

 ### Technical Impact Factors

 Technical impact can be broken down into factors aligned with the traditional security areas of concern: confidentiality, integrity, availability, and accountability.
 The goal is to estimate the magnitude of the impact on the system if the vulnerability were to be exploited.